lb42/lb42.github.io/README.md

  - [Solipsism and me](https://louburnard.wordpress.com/) : last updated July 2014

 ## Notes towards an autobiography
+There are some
- You don't want to believe everything you read about me [on Wikipedia](https://en.wikipedia.org/wiki/Lou_Burnard).
-But there are some mostly truthful autobiographical remarks [in my online diary](Diary/index.html).
-And my most recently tidied CV is [readable here](W/cv6.html)
+mostly truthful autobiographical remarks [in my online diary](Diary/index.html).
+And my most recently tidied CV is [readable here](W/cv6.html).
+You probably don't want to believe everything you read about me [on Wikipedia](https://en.wikipedia.org/wiki/Lou_Burnard).

 ## Bibliography
  [This page](W/operaOmnia.html) lists everything written by me which has appeared